cosmomime/Screen-Image-Translate-Privacy-Policy/README.md

 ## Overview

 Cosmo Screen & Image Translate primarily processes image data for translation purposes.
 The app captures screenshots and processes images that you explicitly select.
+You can choose between local offline translation (using ML Kit) or online translation services (DeepSeek, OpenRouter) that require internet connectivity.

-**Core Privacy Principles**:
+> **Core Privacy Principles:**
-- All translation processing occurs locally on your device
+> - **Local translation:** All processing occurs on your device - images and translations never leave your device
-- Your images and translations never leave your device
+> - **Online translation:** Text content is sent to third-party APIs only when you explicitly choose online services
-- We integrate with third-party services for ads (free users), crash reporting, and billing
+> - We integrate with third-party services for ads (free users), crash reporting, and billing
-- Premium users have no advertising data collection
+> - Premium users have no advertising data collection

 ## Information We Collect